lukasvoege/ZeroShot-step-by-step-distillation/README.md

  - `--generate_trainingdata`: generate training data for a given dataset and prompt mix
  - `--splits`: `train`, `valid`, `test`
  - `--prompt_mix`: Integer that refers to a prompt mix yaml in the `./prompt_mixes` directory
+ - `--include_prompts`: list of integers that refers to a prompt yaml in the `./prompts` directory, to only include specific prompts in an experiment.
+All if not specified.
  - `--samples`: Integer, the number of samples to generate
  - `--dataset`: `esnli`, `anli1`, `cqa`, `svamp`
  - `--seed`: random seed to use